garfix/richard/README.md

 ## Features

 * A configurable processing pipeline
+* An implementation of Earley's parser
-* Python code as semantic attachments to parsing rules
+* Lists of tuples (logic atoms) as semantic attachments to parsing rules
+* An executor that processes logic atoms
 * Inference rules (using basic Prolog syntax)
 * Interaction with any type of data source
 * Predefined data sources for Postgres, MySql, Sqlite, and Sparql